Yanis42/HackerOoT/README.md

+# F3DEX3

+This is an experimental microcode to replace the default one used by Ocarina of Time.
+You can find it [here](https://github.com/sauraen/f3dex2/tree/RewriteVtxIdeas2).

+Currently you will need to build it manually, but ideally it would be included in this repo.

+To enable or disable this, simply comment/uncomment the ``ENABLE_F3DEX3`` define inside ``config_game.h``

 # Hacker Zelda: Ocarina of Time (HackerOoT)

 This project, based on the [Zelda: Ocarina of Time decompilation project](https://github.com/zeldaret/oot/), aims to be an easy-to-use base to make Zelda: Ocarina of Time mods. **It is not producing a PC port.**